Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas State Stats and Trends

-- The Wildcats have covered the spread once this year when underdogs by 4.5 points or more (in two chances).
+- In Kansas State's five games this season, it has three wins against the spread.

+- This year, the Wildcats won ATS in their only game as an underdog of 6.5 points or more.

-- Kansas State has hit the over in 60% of its opportunities this season (three times in five games with a set point total).
+- Kansas State's games this season have hit the over on three of five set point totals (60%).

 - When Kansas State puts up more than 15.6 points, it is 3-2 against the spread and 3-2 overall.

-- Kansas State is 3-2 against the spread and 3-2 overall when the team churns out more than 232.4 yards.
+- Kansas State is 3-2 against the spread and 3-2 overall when the team amasses more than 232.4 yards.

-- The Wildcats have turned the ball over two more times (8 total) than the Cyclones have forced a turnover (6) this season.
+- The Wildcats have turned the ball over eight times this season, two more turnovers than the Cyclones have forced (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.